superfluid-finance/superfluid-sentinel/README.md

 ### Native Setup

-Requires Node.js v16+ and npm already installed.
+Requires Node.js v18+ and yarn already installed.

 First, check out this repository and cd into it: